Wondering How to Choose a Martial Arts School For Your Child?

 While not a significantly well-known style, as I mentioned above, I personally love the Russian Martial Art of Systema and if you have a Systema school in your area that teaches kids, they would be well worth exploring.

-What is the best martial arts for girls?
+What are the best martial arts for girls?

-Many parents are confused by whether martial arts is even for girls.
+Many parents are confused about whether martial arts is even for girls.
 Or if some styles of martial arts are better for girls than others.

 In truth, ANY style of martial arts classes can be great for your daughter as long as you’re analyzing the classes in the ways I outline in this post.

 Both of my daughters, as pictured in this post, have trained for a few years.

 Martial arts classes might even be MORE important for girls than boys.
 Young women often face self-esteem and self-image issues.
 While young men can certainly have these too, it’s a lot more common with girls.